by John Salt - Updated September 2023

 My RC Helicopter Flight Simulator Page goes over this in greater detail and has links to all the better heli sims so you can read up on them and see what they have in the way of free download versions.
 I also have simulator tips on that page to help you get the most out of your simulator time, many of which will apply to free demo versions as well.

-Pictured above is the Hobby King Sim Box USB unit I purchased.
-I have it plugged into my Spektrum Radio's trainer port which is a standard USB to radio connectivity method; but you can also connect to a Receiver and use it wireless with any radio which is a pretty neat feature.
-For $15 bucks, it's a neat little unit, but I honestly have no idea how compatible it is with different sims.
+Pictured above is a universal Sim USB Adapter unit I purchased to try out.
+I have it plugged into my Spektrum Radio's trainer port which is a standard USB to radio connectivity method; but you can also connect to a receiver and use it wireless with any radio which is a pretty neat feature.
+For $20 bucks, it's a neat little unit, but I honestly have no idea how compatible it is with different sims.

 At the end of the day, a free RC helicopter simulator or demo version is certainly an option if you just want to try them out and see what you think and have a little fun.
 However, if you know you are wanting a quality simulator to actually hone your flying skills that comes with a 100% working USB interface or adapter, stick with the higher end ones.
 They will likely save you money not to mention time and frustration in the long haul.